 Leaders that panic at the first sign of trouble and burden their team with the job of constantly putting out fires will trigger the opposite reaction—a reliable feeling of frustration that leaves assignments incomplete and key metric goals missed.

-How do you remain focused at all times?
+How do you always remain focused?
 Commit to essential objectives and key results and motivate your team to use each daily task as a move toward the big picture goals.

 2. Find what matters most to each employee